krish4saran/egen-be-challenge/README.md

 # Emulator

+A personal weight tracker.
+This system is responsible for
+-	Consuming data sent from different sensors (emulators)
+-	Storing the received data in MongoDB
+-	Running the data through different rules to make basic predictions

 Emulator is a spring boot microservice to capture metrics information.
 Currently the scope of the service is intended only for a single person.
 The service will also generate an alert if the below are met:
 ```
 -Detects under weight – if the weight of the person drops below 10% of his base weight